mozilla/legal-docs/en/focus_privacy_notice.md

 ### To understand usage of Firefox Focus

 We collect a minimal amount of technical and interaction data in order to understand how many daily active users Focus has.
 For a technical overview of the data collected in this daily usage ping, see more detail for [Focus on Android](https://dictionary.telemetry.mozilla.org/apps/focus_android) and [Focus on iOS](https://dictionary.telemetry.mozilla.org/apps/focus_ios).
-This data is retained for no more than 25 months, and you can opt out of sending the Daily Usage Ping in your [data collection settings](https://support.mozilla.org/kb/usage-ping-settings) at any time.
-Klar does not collect data on daily active users.
+This data is retained for no more than 25 months, and you can opt out of sending the Daily Usage Ping in your [data collection settings](https://support.mozilla.org/en-US/kb/usage-ping-settings) at any time.
+Klar does not collect data on daily active users by default, but Klar users can opt in to sending it in their [data collection settings](https://support.mozilla.org/en-US/kb/usage-ping-settings).

 You can see more detail about the information we collect for [Focus on Android](https://dictionary.telemetry.mozilla.org/apps/focus_android), [Focus on iOS](https://dictionary.telemetry.mozilla.org/apps/focus_ios), [Klar on Android](https://dictionary.telemetry.mozilla.org/apps/klar_android) or [Klar on iOS](https://dictionary.telemetry.mozilla.org/apps/klar_ios).